cmp-202/ssh2shell/README.md

    //response is the full response from the command completed
    //sshObj is this object and gives access to the current set of commands },
-  onCommandTimeout:    function(command, response, sshObj, stream) {
+  onCommandTimeout:    function(command, response, stream, connection) {
    //optional code for responding to command timeout
+   //command is the last command run or "" if no prompt has been detected yet
    //response is the text response from the command up to it timing out
-   //sshObj gives access to sshObj.commands and sshOnj.sessionTest
-   //stream object used  to respond to the timeout without having to close the connection },
+   //stream object used  to respond to the timeout without having to close the connection
+   //connection gives access to close the connection
+   //If no response from the server results from you handling the timeout the script will hang
+   //Set this handler to empty and add an event handler to the instance to gain access to the timeout timer
+   //See test/keyboard-interactivetest.js for and example of multiple commandTimeout triggers.
+  },
   onEnd:               function( sessionText, sshObj ) {
    //optional code to run at the end of the session